CarlSargunar/umbraco-docker-pi/README.md

 Recommended Requirements :

-- A Raspberry Pi 4 8gb
+- A Raspberry Pi 4 4gb or 8gb
 - an SSD drive to boot from

 # TODO Still